Abdelkarimrizk/busbot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 These instructions will help you set up the project locally.
-Follow these steps to run the bot on your machine.

 ### Prerequisites